line/line-bot-sdk-nodejs/docs/pages/api-reference/client.md

 ### `getRoomMemberIds(roomId: string): Promise<string[]>`

-It corresponds to the [Group/Room Member IDs](https://devdocs.line.me/en/#get-group-room-member-ids) API.
+It corresponds to the [Room Member IDs](https://developers.line.me/en/docs/messaging-api/reference/#get-room-member-user-ids) API.

 *FYI: This feature is only available for LINE@ Approved accounts or official accounts.*